aggrand/kube-workshop/03-deployment/readme.md

-# 🚀 Creating a Real Deployment
+# 🚀 Creating a Deployment
 To manage groups of pods and their scaling, we need a higher level abstraction: Deployments.

 ## 🗃️ Deploying the Server